Peterborough, Ontario: Economy

-Service industries are the primary employers.
-Other leading industries include manufacturing, food processing, automotive supplies, electronics, aerospace and life sciences/biotechnology.
-Quaker Oats employs 700.
-The city is a bedroom community for workers commuting to Oshawa and East Toronto.
-In 2017, home prices were more affordable than in Durham Region.

-The Peterborough Regional Health Centre is the largest employer, with about 2,000 employees in 2017.
-School boards, local government, Trent University and the Ontario Ministry of Natural Resources are other large employers.
+The Peterborough Regional Health Centre is the largest employer, with about 2,500 employees and 500 volunteers in 2023.
+Trent University and the Ontario Ministry of Natural Resources are other large employers.

 General Electric operated in Peterborough from 1892 to 2018, and employed about 6,000 people at its peak.
 The North American Free Trade Agreement (NAFTA) of the early 1990s led to shifts in trading patterns for many Canadian companies.

-Other innovations like just-in-time delivery and pressure to produce ever cheaper goods impacted some of the large multi-nationals in the 1970s and 1980s.
+In 2025, Siemens, a large manufacturing employer, announced it would be winding down its Peterborough facility, impacting 160 jobs.
+Shortly afterward another major employer, airline company Lufthansa announced it would be closing its Peterborough customer service centre, laying off 400 employees.

 In the 2000s, the city faced high unemployment, and its unemployment rate often led the country for census metropolitan areas in Canada.
 By December 2017, the rate was roughly on par with the national average at under 5%.

 An analysis in 2017 said: "A moderate but improving growth environment is foreseen for the region and the Peterborough CMA in 2017 and 2018.
 The region’s shift to service-producing industries will continue as in other regions in Ontario and a growing portion of service industries will become export-oriented".

 In 2018, mayor Daryl Bennett said there has been a shift toward employment in smaller manufacturing plants and service industries, leading to a moderate level of unemployment, and that the shift away from manufacturing had started before the NAFTA free trade agreements.

 In 2018, the city had plans for a $24-million Canadian Canoe Museum, a new casino, a new library, the VentureNorth building in downtown, and development of lands at Trent University.
+The Canadian Canoe Museum was completed in 2024.

 Peterborough is a shopping destination for the region, with three shopping centres: Peterborough Square, Portage Place, and Lansdowne Place.
 Walmart, Costco, Sobey's and Real Canadian Superstore have large operations in Peterborough, drawing customers from the surrounding area.
-Sears, in Landsdowne Place, closed in 2018 due to bankruptcy.
+Sears, in Lansdowne Place, closed in 2018 due to bankruptcy.

-Attractions

-Peterborough and the Kawarthas offer several attractions.
-The region is host to an array of museums, cultural exhibitions, indoor and outdoor galleries and theatres, Aboriginal heritage attractions and historical sites, as well as an arts community.

-While many buildings in Peterborough that would have served as examples of the city's heritage and architectural style have been lost over the years due to renovations and modernization, some examples such as the YMCA building do still stand today as designated architectural landmarks.